NIST Standard Reference Database 31

 ACerS-NIST Phase Equilibria Diagrams Database: (formerly known as Phase Diagrams for Ceramists)

-Version 4.1 is very similar to version 4.0 and functions with the same software that resulted from a comprehensive upgrade of the content management system (CMS), the user interface, and the graphics digitization program (PED Editor).
-The new CMS is a custom-developed web-based system running under Ubuntu Linux using the Ruby programming language.
+Version 4.2 is similar to the previous version and functions with the same software that resulted from a comprehensive upgrade of the content management system (CMS), the user interface, and the graphics digitization program (PED Editor).
+The new CMS is a custom‐developed web‐based system running under Ubuntu Linux using the Ruby programming language.
 The system uses Nginx web server, an SQLite database, the Route scheduling system, and an object relational mapper for the GUI.